Nazi archaeology: To archaeologists

 In their enthusiasm for the Nazi regime's support of archaeology, many German archaeologists became pawns and puppets of the real goals behind the movement.
 They answered to the requests of the Ahnenerbe, and not always in the interests of true archaeology.

+Interest in Iceland

+The country of Iceland was of particular interest to Nazi leadership due to their belief that the country was the Thule area which served as the birthplace of the Aryan race.
+In 1938, Ahnenerbe head Heinrich Himmler would send an archeological team to Iceland in hopes an ancient place of worship for Nordic gods like Thor and Odin.
+However, the Iceland government was less interested in assisting the Ahnenerbe-led 1938 expeditions and imposed restrictions which resulted in limited expeditions.
+Despite finding a cave which the Ahnenebre-led expedition team claimed was the location of the mystic place of worship, known as the hof, it was proven that the site was uninhabited before the 18th century.
+With British and American forces being able to successfully occupy Iceland, all planned Nazi led expeditions of Iceland would be cancelled in 1941.

 The Search for Atlantis

 In their search to prove the superiority of the Aryan race, the Nazi party began searching the world for archeological evidence that would prove to the rest of the "inferior" world that the German people were not only a superior race, but that they transcended traditional human standards.
 One archeological exploit made popular by the movie Raiders of the Lost Ark was the search for the Ark of the Covenant.
 Another, perhaps less known, exploit was their attempt to discover the lost island of Atlantis.
 This project, originally headed by Herman Wirth and later taken over by Heinrich Himmler, was a search that lasted for nearly the entire reign of the Third Reich under Adolf Hitler's regime.
 Wirth did not aspire to the widely held belief that Atlantis was located in the Mediterranean, but rather that it was located somewhere in the North Atlantic region.
 In Wirth's depiction, Atlantis was a civilization that reached its height approximately 25,000 years before the modern era and was the birthplace of the Nordic race that was destined to control and influence the development of mankind and to act as their sovereign masters, with the Nordic race Wirth mentioned being the Aryan race.
 Soon after his rise to popularity, some members of the highest echelons in Nazi Germany began to acknowledge the supposed "truth" behind his bizarre pseudoscientific ideas.